herotechcourse/spring-ecommerce-product/README.md

 - [x] connect validation to the methods responsible for creating and updating functions

 ### Authentication and Authorization

+#### Member
+- [ ] create a member model
+- [ ] create a member controller
-- [ ] create a register method to save users as members
+  - [ ] create a register method to save users as members POST
+  - [ ] create a GET method to retrieve member
+  - [ ] create a PATCH method to update user password
+  - [ ] create a Delete method to delete member
-- [ ] create a login method to allow users to save their sessions
+- [ ] create a login method
 - [ ] implement the Authentication and Authorization methods
+- [ ] implement response to authentication

 ### Test: Product Controller
 - [x] test CRUD methods